cynthiajperez/bimm143_github/README.md

 # bimm143_github
-My classwork for BIMM143 SP'24
+My classwork for BIMM143 SP'24 at UCSD.